S00085/cxp/3.solution_overview/README.md

 ## Unify Profiles
 Once the relevant information is collected, this information is cleaned, de-duped and aggregated with the goal of unifying the Customer profile.
 This involves the key step of arriving an a unified customer identity and the set of attributes which are used for uniquely identifying the Customer at each interaction touchpoint.

 Customer Identification is the foundation for unifying & enhancing customer profiles.
-This is a core capability of the Customer Management Platform.
+This is a core capability of the Customer Management Platform.The main goal of this function is to create a 360 deg, view of the customer along with their past transactions, interactions, preferences etc.

-The main goal of this function is to create a 360 deg, view of the customer along with their past transactions, interactions, preferences etc.
+## Protect Personal Data

-## Protect Data
+Since the CMP will hold sensitive Customer personal information, it will provide the Personal data protection capabilities such as

 ## Orchestrate / Automate